UnexomWid/remem/docs/README.md

 Like `realloc`, but acts like the `new[]` overload (i.e. stores the address in the map, rounds the size).

-This function should be used only to reallocate memory that was previously allocated with `re::malloc` or `re::alloc`.
+This function should only be used to reallocate memory that was previously allocated with either `re::malloc` or `re::alloc`.

 ##### Params